 Hotel hunting will be next.
 For me, the 4 main criteria are P.I.L.U which stands for Price, Internet, Location and Users’ reviews.
 Price is self-explanatory, to fit my budget.
 Internet access is a must for me at zero charges, it’s maddening that there are still hotels charging for the usage while it should have been included mandatory!
 Location wise – hotels must be within walking or short travel distance to the local transportation and I will locate nearby amenities (eg. Supermarkets) and attractions using Google Map.
 Lastly, I will search for Users’ reviews at travel blogs and Tripadvisor.com to browse through non edited pictures of the hotel rooms.

 Thereafter, I will compare prices between hotel’s official website, Hotels.com, Booking.com, Agoda.com and book from whoever is cheaper.
-AirBnB.com is another good option which works well for me in certain countries but do make sure that the accomodation is easy to locate and there is lift in the building!
+AirBnB.com is another good option which works well for me in certain countries but does make sure that the accommodation is easy to locate and there is lift in the building!

 5(a).
 How to move around?